BugganeHuman/Warden/README.txt

   Before actual use, make sure that your device is free of keyloggers or other viruses.

   When you enter your master password, make sure no one is spying on your hands.

+## Changing the Master Password

+  The app does not support changing the master password in-place.

+  If you need to change the master password:
+  1. Download the app to a different location.
+  2. Manually migrate records from the old database through the app.
+  3. Test the new database.
+  4. Securely delete the old one.